unt-libraries/untl-metadata-documentation/docs/guides/quick-start-guide.rst

 Additional Information
 ======================

-* If you want to see the full guidelines for content description, see this section of the :ref:`Description <description-content>` page
+* If you want to see the full guidelines for content description, see :ref:`this section <description-content>` of the :doc:`Description </fields/description>` page
 * For more information about where to find content information on an object, see :ref:`Where Can the Content Description Information be Found? <description-csources>`
 * For additional guidelines regarding content descriptions (including information for specific kinds of items), see :ref:`How Should the Content Description be Filled in? <description-cfill>`
 * To see additional examples, see :ref:`Other Examples <description-cexamples>`